 Alas, there are some times when, despite having done our due diligence, we cannot determine a debtor’s military status even when using all the tools available to us.
 Often this is not because the information can’t be found, but because not enough reliable information exists.

 The data bases to which we have access are those that track financial data (supplied by banks, credit card companies), voting records, DMV records (from some states), and similar.
 In some instances — such as with foreign nationals, very young or very old people — the defendant may not be in any system or database.
-Searches for legal documents may also yield no results if the debtor’s name is incorrect, misspelt or is an alias.
+Searches for legal documents may also yield no results if the debtor’s name is incorrect, misspelled or is an alias.
 Conversely, if the defendant has a common name, there may be too many legal documents under this name to narrow them down with certainty.

 What do we do then?

 We issue you an affidavit of due diligence.

 This notarized affidavit outlines the efforts we made — unsuccessfully — to find the information required by the DOD.
 It allows your legal case to move through the system more quickly, without aggravating, time-consuming continuances and requests for legal documents that may be unavailable indefinitely.

-The charge for an affidavit of due diligence is $20.
-Overnight delivery of your legal affidavit is available if you order by 3 p.m.
-EST, business days only.
+The charge for an affidavit of due diligence is $30.
+Next Business Day delivery of your legal affidavit is available if you order by 3 p.m.
+EST.